richardguenther/eleventy-plain-starter-tea/readme.md

 Im using the eleventy-canary-build for Eleventy's Version 2.
 Because of the newly built Development-Server.
 (I changed the "domdiff:" to false - otherwise tailwindcss-classes would not properly reload after I changed them.)

+0. copy this Repo (for example with) `git clone https://github.com/richardguenther/eleventy-plain-starter-tea.git`

+1. Install all Dependencies: `npm install`

-To start development: `npm run dev`
+2. To start development: `npm run dev`

-To build minified Files: `npm run build`
+3. To build minified Files: `npm run build`
     (css minify with "tailwindcss", html minify with "html-minifyer", js minify with "esbuild")

-To copy this Repo with `git clone https://github.com/richardguenther/eleventy-plain-starter-tea.git`

 ---